SakethReddyVemula/learning-to-rank-and-online-learning/report.md

 # Evaluation Results

 To validate the performance of our ranking algorithms, we conducted online A/B testing against the User Simulation.
-We tracked the **Click-Through Rate (CTR)** over 500 interaction rounds for each method.
-The plots below illustrate the cumulative CTR of the treatment group (Ranker) versus the control group (Baseline BM25).
+We tracked the cumulative **Click-Through Rate (CTR)** and **Average Dwell Time** over 1000 interaction rounds.

+The plots below illustrate the performance of each experimental ranker (Treatment) compared to the BM25 Baseline (Control).

-### 1. XGBoost (Pointwise)
+### 1. XGBoost (Pointwise Ranker)
 ![XGBoost Performance](plots/xgboost.png)

 ### 2. Matrix Factorization (Latent Factors)